FCCdata.org - powered by REC

 FCCdata.org has an extensive amount of data relating not only to the current operations of a broadcast station but also historical engineering information that goes far beyond the data currently available from the FCC.
 Current FCC data also includes information on border area Canadian and Mexican stations based on how those administrations reported their facilities to the FCC.
 For more accurate data on Canada, click on the 'Canada' category above.

-Current data is derived from the FCC's Centralized Database System (CDBS) for radio and the FCC's Licensing and Management System (LMS) for television records.
+Current data is derived from the FCC's Centralized Database System (CDBS) for radio, the FCC's Licensing and Management System (LMS) for television records and the International Bureau Filing System (IBFS) for International High Frequency (shortwave) broadcast stations and to track Section 325(c) authorizations on Mexican stations near the border.
 Data from CDBS is updated Monday through Friday prior to the start of the day in the Eastern time zone.
 LMS data is updated 7 days a week also prior to the start of the day.
+IBFS and HFCC (HF Coordination Committee) data does not change that frequently and will be updated every week.
 In addition to the live CDBS and LMS databases, FCCdata includes extensive content that is exclusive to REC including for AM stations, data from the Radio Service Bulletins dating from the 1920s to 1932 and data manually entered from FCC History Cards in major markets which highlights history between the 1920s and 1979.
 For all station classes, electronically gathered historical information has been added from BAPS and FCC public notices to cover from 1978~1999 prior to the implementation of CDBS.
 Learn more about the ongoing project to restore historical broadcast data into FCCdata by visiting

 The REC Radio History Project